ShivamKadam2000/UniqueHelthNumber/README.md

 # UniqueHelthNumber
-This software records the all medical history of patient
+This software records the all medical history of patient under a unique number.